Azure/enterprise-azure-policy-as-code/Docs/operational-scripts.md

 ## Build-DefinitionsFolder.ps1

 This script has been replaced by `Export-AzPolicyResources.ps1`.
-See [Extract existing Policies, Policy Sets, and Policy Assignments](extract-existing-policy-resources.md).
+See [Extract existing Policy Resources from an Environment](extract-existing-policy-resources.md).

 ## Build-PolicyAssignmentDocumentation.ps1